-My mum and my sister and her family live in sunny Perth, so whenever we get back to Australia, we’ll spend some time in the laidback Western Australian capital.
+My mum and my sister and her kids live in sunny Perth, so whenever we get back to Australia, we spend time in the laidback Western Australian capital.
 Its clear blue skies, temperate climate, and spectacular setting on the Swan River’s sprawling lake-like expanse, make exploring Perth a delight.

 The city’s handsome historic buildings and beautiful parks and gardens, teeming with birdlife, also make it a photographer’s dream.
 It’s easy to explore too, due to its compact city centre and grid plan.
 The pace is also slower and the people friendlier than in the bustling central business districts (CBDs) of Sydney and Melbourne, making it ideal for a leisurely stroll.

 Here’s a Perth walk we like to do, cameras in hand, whenever we get to the west coast city…

 Begin your amble in the Perth CBD’s administrative area on the corner of Barrack and Hay streets.
 It’s easy to take a step back in time here and imagine what the city must have looked like during colonial times, as you take in the splendid heritage architecture of this historic quarter.
 Dating to 1867, Perth Town Hall has a striking clock tower.